ChandraMohan-Sah/Dynamic-Portfolio-Site/README.md

 # StaticBlogWebsite
-Testing Deployment of Static Website
+It contains a simplePortfolio Website